 In 1978 Funkadelic came out with another smash hit in One Nation Under a Groove and in 1978, the nation really was hypnotized by the groove.

-George Clinton makes the list again for writing and composing this song, filled with a straight groove beat, channeling energy otherwise rarely seen.
+George Clinton makes the list again for writing and composing this song, filled with a straight groove beat, channeling energy otherwise rarely seen in funk songs before and since.

 Just after the heavy disco era, Rick James wrote and created one of the most memorable funk songs of all time in Super Freak.